LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ### Storage of Auxiliary Data

-In order to process sidechain registration commands more efficiently, it is convenient to store on mainchain auxiliary data that can be used to check the uniqueness of the sidechain name and network ID.
+In order to process sidechain registration commands more efficiently, it is convenient to store on the mainchain auxiliary data that can be used to check the uniqueness of the sidechain name and network ID.
 For instance, if an entry is already present in the name auxiliary data, it means that a chain with that name is already registered in the ecosystem.

 ## Specification